tjnz/devise_readme-v-000/README.md

     user = User.find(1)
     user.reset_password('password123', 'password123')

-    # creates a new token and send it with instructions about how to reset the password
+    # creates a new token and sends it with instructions about how to reset the password
     # (this one requires a mailer.)
     User.find(1).send_reset_password_instructions